Lesley University, Cambridge, MA

 Sustainable Economic Development and Social Change program 2002

 2019 Transforming Rural Water Governance in Nicaragua: The Road From Resource Management to Political Activism.
-Forthcoming with the University of Arizona Press.
+Tucson: University of Arizona Press.

 2016 De la gestión de recursos al activismo social: Los CAPS y la gobernanza del agua rural en Nicaragua.
 Managua, Nicaragua: Edisa.

 2017 “Transforming Participation in Water Governance: the Multisectoral Alliances of Water Committees and NGOs in Nicaragua.”
 International Journal of Water Resources Development 35(3): 430-445.

 2017 “Building Sustainable Water Governance from the Grassroots: ‘Organic Empowerment’ and Its Policy Implications in Nicaragua.”
 Society and Natural Resources, 30(4): 471-487.

 2017 LaVanchy, G.T., Romano, S.T., & Taylor, M.J.
 “Challenges to water security along the ‘Emerald Coast’: a political ecology of local water governance in Nicaragua.”
 Water 9(9): 655.